 Balancing automation with human skills will be crucial as industries adjust to AI’s expanding role.

-Security and Environmental Concerns of AI
+Security and environmental concerns of AI

 As artificial intelligence continues to evolve, it not only unlocks opportunities for innovation but also introduces pressing challenges that society must address.
 Alongside its ability to revolutionise industries and streamline processes, AI poses serious risks in terms of security and environmental impact.
 From the misuse of AI for malicious purposes to its significant energy demands, these concerns highlight the need for careful regulation and responsible deployment.
 The rapid pace of AI development underscores the urgency of addressing these challenges to ensure that its growth is both safe and sustainable.